JonasSprenger/config-osx/Perso/Config/Ukelele/README.md

 - Attach the icon from `Keyboard` menu or with a right click.
 - Save the bundle
 - Export as `*.dmg` for install all layout of the bundle
+- The files are created in `~/Library/Keyboard Layouts`

 # TODO: Try to install it directly with `Ukelele`